oracle-livelabs/security/data-safe/mask-sensitive-data/mask-sensitive-data.md

 3. Select the **Masked columns** tab and review the masked sensitive columns.

     - This table lists each masked sensitive column and its respective schema, table, masking format, sensitive type, parent column, and total number of masked values.
+    - If a sensitive column doesn't have a masking format associated with it, a dash is shown in the masking format column.

     ![Masking report Masked columns tab](images/masking-report-masked-columns-tab.png "Masking report Masked columns tab")